 It has provided a home and place of learning for generations of staff and students, fostering friendships, leadership, and a deep sense of belonging.

-To celebrate this milestone, and also to recognise the remarkable legacy left by our founding Headmaster John Norman and his wife, Faye Norman, we invite you to contribute to the preservation and enhancement of School House.
+We celebrated School House’s 100th birthday, and also recognised the remarkable legacy left by our founding Headmaster, John Norman and his wife, Faye Norman.

-Your generosity will help maintain and restore this historic building and secure its place in Rathkeale’s future while celebrating its storied past.
+The generosity received helped to maintain and restore this historic building and secured its place in Rathkeale’s future.

-Funds raised will go towards upgrading School House, including the restoration of its entrance and rose garden, re-designed by Landscape Architect and Old Boy, Hamish Moorhead.
-This will feature a bronze sculpture, Choices, by renowned artist, Paul Dibble (late) MNZM.
+The funds raised went towards upgrading School House, including the restoration of its entrance and rose garden which was re-designed by Landscape Architect and Old Boy, Hamish Moorhead.
+This featured a bronze sculpture, Choices, by renowned artist, Paul Dibble (late) MNZM.

 Thank you for supporting this special centenary celebration.
 Your contribution ensures that the legacy of School House continues to inspire future generations of Rathkeale students.